Deep Past 5 . Chilling Out

 Chalk & Flint in a ploughed field / Chilterns

 In the last post, I referred to the relics of former shorelines in the Thames Basin, left behind as the river cut deeper and sea levels fell.
-They form terraces up the side of the valley.
+Now, they form terraces up the side of the valley.
 The highest of these are the oldest.
 So, for instance, you can identify terraces rising from Maidenhead on the present Thames, right up to Nettlebed, some 160m higher up the adjacent hills.
 This is illustrated in the pic below, I appreciate that the labels are difficult to read on a phone in particular, but you will get the idea.

 Thames Basin Terraces.
 Maidenhead to Nettlebed

 There are lots of these terraces.
 When you stand on Trafalgar Square, you are on one and, looking up, you can see the National Gallery, sitting on a higher and therefore older one.
-Some isolated spots survived the erosion and now form the remaining higher ground, giving us Highgate, Parliament and Richmond Hills etc etc.
+Some isolated spots survived the erosion as outcrops and now form the remaining higher ground, giving us Highgate, Parliament and Richmond Hills etc etc.

 The National Gallery on Trafalgar Square